AI Answering Service For Dentists

 - Free the front desk to focus on the in-office patient experience.

-- Create cleaner routing for urgent calls without pretending every call needs a human first.
+- Create cleaner handoffs for urgent calls without pretending every call needs a human first.

 How the operation changes when the phone stops leaking revenue